Filigranski pločnici

-Filigranski pločnici (Croat.
-Filigree Pavements) is the third studio album of the Yugoslavian rock band Azra, released through Jugoton in 1982 on double vinyl.
+Filigranski pločnici (Croatian for "Filigree Pavements") is the third studio album of the Yugoslavian rock band Azra, released through Jugoton in 1982 on double vinyl.

-Filigranski pločnici placed 8th in the list of 100 best Yugoslav pop and rock albums, compiled by 70 Serbian rock critics in 1998.
+Filigranski pločnici placed 8th in YU 100: najbolji albumi jugoslovenske rok i pop muzike a list of 100 best Yugoslav pop and rock albums, compiled by 70 Serbian rock critics in 1998.

 Track listing

 All music and lyrics written by Branimir Štulić.